Republican Fascist Party

-The Republican Fascist Party (Partito Fascista Repubblicano, PFR) was a political party in Italy led by Benito Mussolini and the sole representative party of the Italian Social Republic during the German occupation of Italy.
-The PFR was the successor to the National Fascist Party but was more influenced by pre-1922 early radical fascism and anti-monarchism, as its members considered King Victor Emmanuel III to be a traitor after his agreement of the signing of the surrender to the Allies.
+The Republican Fascist Party (Partito Fascista Repubblicano, PFR) was a far-right political party in Italy led by Benito Mussolini and the sole representative party of the Italian Social Republic (RSI) during the Nazi occupation of Northern Italy.
+The PFR was the successor to the National Fascist Party (PNF) but was more influenced by pre-1922 early radical fascism and anti-monarchism, as its members considered King Victor Emmanuel III to be a traitor after his agreement of the signing of the surrender to the Western Allies.